ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

     <img src="https://www.gimp.org/news/2016-07-13%20GIMP%202.9.4%20Released/gimp-2-9-4-ime.png" alt="Input Method Engine support in text tool" width='417' height='240' />
 </figure>

-**Contributors:** Jehan Pagès
+**Contributors:** Jehan Pagès…

 ### Experimental tools

 Two new tools were incomplete for inclusion to GIMP 2.10 by default, but still can be enabled.
-Please note that they are highly experimental and likely to be broken for you.
+Please note that they are highly experimental and likely to be broken for you (up to have GIMP crash).
 We only mention them, because we need contributors to get them into the releasable state.

 _N-Point Deformation_ tool introduces the kind of smooth, as little rigid as possible warping you would expect physical objects to have.
 FIXME